contiki-ng/contiki-ng/doc/tutorials/Running-Contiki-NG-in-Cooja.md

 First, we need to create a new mote type.
 Go to `Motes->Add motes->Create new mote type`.
 Select a mote type, either `Cooja mote` or `Sky mote`.
 * Cooja motes have the advantage of running as native processes inside Cooja: they are fast and not memory constrained.
-However, they do not simulate a mote hardware precisely, and only work on 32-bit Linux, or inside our [Docker image](/doc/getting-started/Docker) (`contiker cooja` will start Cooja inside a container, with support for Cooja motes).
+However, they do not simulate a mote hardware precisely (`contiker cooja` will start Cooja inside a container, with support for Cooja motes).
 * Sky motes have the advantage of emulating the hardware in a cycle-accurate way with MSPSim.
-They also work on OSX or Windows in addition to Linux.

 Below, with Cooja motes:
 ![Cooja](https://contiki-ng.github.io/images/Cooja3.png)